Animal material depots holding meat and game

-Animal material depots are used to temporarily hold wild, game estate, or farmed-gone-feral animal carcasses prior to their transfer to a primary processor who will process them for human consumption.
+Animal material depots are used to temporarily hold wild, game estate, or farmed-gone-feral animal material (such as carcasses) prior to transfer to a primary processor who will process it.

-Animal material depot operators cannot process any animal material, but they can
+Animal material depot operators can't process any animal material, but they can:

 - apply protective coverings.

-If your depot holds animal material intended for human consumption, the requirements you need to meet are set out in the following Animal Products Notice (which came into effect on 1 April 2016).
+If your depot holds animal material intended for human consumption, the requirements you need to meet are set out in the Animal Products Notice: Specifications for Products Intended for Human Consumption.
 Part 12 is especially relevant.